input-output-hk/partner-chains/docs/intro.md

 on it and the fact that the values in its genesis config are immutable throughout the lifetime of a single Partner Chain.
 These values are:
 - `genesisUtxo`:
-  the genesis UTXO of the Partner Chain, which is used as its idenifier in the Partner Chains ecosystem and has various other uses in the chain's operation
+  the genesis UTxO of the Partner Chain, which is used as its identifier in the Partner Chains ecosystem and has various other uses in the chain's operation
 - `slotsPerEpoch`:
   the number of slots per Partner Chain epoch.
 This value can be arbitrarily chosen, provided that the